B3N-DAWSON/PEOPLE-AND-VEHICLE-SEARCH-WEBISTE/README.md

 # PROJECTS

-This is a simple website that allows for searching and adding of people and vehicles.
+- This is a simple website that allows for searching and adding of people and vehicles.

-This website was a project of mine used to develop my skills in HTML, CSS, JS and SQL.
+- This was a project of mine used to develop my skills in HTML, CSS, JS and SQL.

-The website connects to a small database via supabase.
+- The website connects to a small database via supabase.